antoniocrorusso/Currency_exchanger/README.md

 All values are updated in real time utilising br.investing.com values.

-This project used the BeautifylSoup and requests packages.
+This project used the BeautifulSoup and requests packages.
 More requirements at the requirements.txt